 “If you look at any survey of general counsel (or, indeed, you ask one), cyber security will always be one of the issues that keeps them awake at night.”

 ~ Lawson Caisley, Chair of the cyber risk committee, White & Case, via the FT

 …yet most boards of directors lack the tools to secure their own data

 But are these board members, in turn, taking steps to protect the highly confidential information they’re given?
 Far from always.

-According to a soon-to-be-released survey we conducted with the Corporate Governance Institute, boards are split into two roughly even groups: those that use a board portal (43%) and those that don’t (57%).
+According to a survey we conducted with the Corporate Governance Institute, boards are split into two roughly even groups: those that use a board portal (43%) and those that don’t (57%).
 And the difference between the two is telling: amongst directors using a portal, four out of five (83%) are satisfied that their board information is safe; meanwhile, for those without a portal, only two out of five do (41%).

 How satisfied are you that your board information is secure?